 Boeing ceased making the jets in the latter half of 2004, citing a preference for smaller jets as the reason.
 Boeing shifted emphasis to the phenomenally successful 737.

-The 757 is still operated by many airlines around the world, notably American Airlines, Delta Air Lines and United.
+The 757 is still operated by many airlines around the world, notably American Airlines, Delta Air Lines and United Airlines.
 As of 2018, in excess of 650 Boeing 757s were still flying for commercial and cargo airlines.

 Why did Singapore have the 757s?